MCP runtime authorization

 Block tool calls that access .env files, SSH keys, AWS credentials, or any path matching sensitive patterns.
 Deny by default, regardless of which MCP server the request came from.

 Route DELETE, DROP, TRUNCATE, and rm operations to human approval.
 The agent pauses until a human reviews and approves.
-Prevents accidental data loss.
+Blocks execution until a reviewer approves.

 Network isolation